 Accelerating and Steep Terrain

 Using an e-bike in hilly areas such as San Francisco will use up much more energy when climbing to higher areas, while in flatter areas like the Netherlands, they tend to consume less energy.
 Accelerating your vehicle also puts relatively the same strain as riding to steeper terrains.
 This uses up much more energy, and it will deplete your battery’s reserves faster.

 Usually, the bigger the battery pack you have, the higher its maximum capacity.
 It goes without saying that higher capacities will enable you to travel longer distances.

 A high-quality motor will convert energy into the maximum amount of forwarding power it can produce.
-When buying an e-bike, be sure to take into account what kind of motor it uses.
+When buying a new or used e-bike be sure to take into account what kind of motor it uses.

 Much like other vehicles, having an e-bike with low tire pressure will affect your driving range.
 If you have low tire pressure, your battery will have to work harder in order to compensate for the less than optimal condition of your tires.
 This will drain your battery faster and give you less travel distance.

 It’s only logical that whenever you’re not engaging your battery, the more distance you can travel using it.
 Only giving yourself a boost whenever necessary will ensure that you can travel the maximum distance your battery can reach.
 You can do this when you’re traveling on less tough terrain like downhills or flats.